The Best Crypto Scalping Bots: What Actually Works After Fees

 | Trailing stop loss | Yes | Yes | Yes | Yes | Limited |

 No bot really does everything well.
-If you are on the hunt for the cheapest TradingView scalping bot setup, TV-Hub's flat rate plus the free TradingView plan is probably your best bet.
-On the other hand, if you need grid bots or support for 25 exchanges, you're going to be looking elsewhere.
-What you need will depend entirely on your specific scalping strategy and workflow.
+If you're after the cheapest TradingView scalping setup, TV-Hub's flat rate (or free via an exchange referral) is hard to beat.
+If you need grid bots or support for 25-plus exchanges, you'll be looking elsewhere.
+It comes down to your specific strategy and workflow.

 Start Scalping With TradingView Signals

+Here's the short version before the math: on spot taker fees you need to win roughly 92% of your trades just to break even, and switching to futures maker orders drops that to about 57%.
+Fees, not signals, decide whether scalping is profitable.
 This is where we either give you a kick in the pants or make you run for cover.
-Either way, at the end of it you'll know exactly what you're getting yourself into.
+Either way, you'll know exactly what you're getting into.

-Let's take a realistic example.
-You have a $5,000 account and are using $1,000 per position for sensible risk management.
-Your strategy aims for a 0.3% profit on each trade, and you're running about 50 trades per day.
-Sounds okay on paper, right?
+Take a realistic example.
+You have a $5,000 account and use $1,000 per position for sensible risk.
+Your strategy targets 0.3% per trade, and you run about 50 trades a day.
+Sounds fine on paper.
+Here's how each trade breaks down:

 - Gross profit on a winner: 0.3% of $1,000 = $3